 When you need to borrow a fixed sum of money over a fixed amount of time, that’s known as a personal loan.
 They are mostly fixed at a set rate of interest.
 As well as being the main type of lending performed by the banks and building societies alongside mortgages.
 Mortgages are similar except they are secured against an asset, in this case, a house or a boat.

-Most personal loans are also unsecured loans which means that you are personally responsible for the debt.
+Most personal loans are also unsecured or secured loans which means that you are personally responsible for the debt.
 As they’re not secured against something with a high value like a car or home.

 How much can you borrow?

 Personal loans can often be much larger than short term loans, which are a type of loan for emergency borrowing for unexpected expenses like boiler repair or a reduction in salary.
 Because they’re larger they also frequently take longer to repay.
 It’s not uncommon for personal loans to be spread over 5 years or longer.

 The actual cost and length of the loan will depend a lot on your personal circumstance, how much you earn and how much disposable income you have.
 Disposable income is the money left from your salary after all of your bills and living expenses are taken care of.

 For larger loans with values of around £35,000 or more, your lender will probably want to secure the loan against something valuable.
 That could be your home or your car, this way they know they’ll get something back if you stop paying.
 These are known as secured loans, logbook loans or homeowner loans.

 Many people use credit cards where a personal loan might be better.
 Although a credit card can often provide the same level of borrowing, the interest rate will almost always be much higher.